casey/just/README.md

 ### Shell Alias

-For lightning-fast command running, put `alias j=just` in your shell’s configuration file.
+For lightning-fast command running, put `alias j=just` in your shell's configuration file.

 In `bash`, the aliased command may not keep the shell completion functionality described in the next section.
 Add the following line to your `.bashrc` to use the same completion function as `just` for your aliased command: